front-end-intermediate/session-1/readme.md

 ## The Command Line

-In this class you are goig to need to have a minimal set of terminal commands at your disposal.
+You are going to need to have a minimal set of terminal commands at your disposal.

-Note: Windows users normally use Powershell (run as Administrator) but can try the Git Bash terminal that is installed along with Git when things go wrong.
-Some of the commands below may be different on Windows or have alternatives.
+Note: Windows users should use the Git Bash terminal that is installed along with Git.

-Start the terminal app (Mac OS) or PowerShell (Windows).
+Start the terminal app (Mac OS) or Git Bash (Windows).

 ```sh
 $ cd  // change directory